edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 The EdgeX MessageBus is meant for internal EdgeX service to service communications.
 It is not meant as an entry point for external services to communicate with the internal EdgeX services.
 The eKuiper Rules Engine is an exception to this as it is tightly integrated with EdgeX.

-There are EdgeX services which are meant as external entry points, which are:
+The EdgeX services intended as external entry points are:

 - **REST API on all the EdgeX services** - Accessed directly in non-secure mode or via the [API Gateway](../../../security/Ch-APIGateway) when running in secure mode